Dayton Center for Neurological Disorders logo

 Concussion

 After suffering a concussion, you’re five times more likely to have a second one if you don’t seek immediate treatment and give your brain the rest it needs to heal.
-The expert team at Dayton Center for Neurological Disorders (DCND), which staffs offices in Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio, offers comprehensive care for concussions, including testing to accurately diagnose the severity of your brain injury and close monitoring while you heal.
+The expert team at Dayton Center for Neurological Disorders (DCND), which staffs offices in Dayton, Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio, offers comprehensive care for concussions, including testing to accurately diagnose the severity of your brain injury and close monitoring while you heal.
 Don’t wait to get a concussion evaluation at DCND.
 The first step is to obtain a referral from your primary care physician; then, the team will reach out to you to schedule an appointment.

 Concussion Q & A